camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 The variable `CERT_MANAGER_IRSA_ARN` will contain the `arn` (it should look like this: `arn:aws:iam::XXXXXXXXXXXX:role/cert-manager-irsa`).

-Alternatively, one can first deploy the Helm chart and afterwards use eksctl with the option `--override-existing-serviceaccounts` instead of `--role-only` to reconfigure the created service account.
+Alternatively, you can deploy the Helm chart first and then use `eksctl` with the option `--override-existing-serviceaccounts` instead of `--role-only` to reconfigure the created service account.

-## C8 Helm Chart Prerequisites
+## Deploying Camunda 8 with Helm Chart

+### Prerequisites

-### StorageClass
+#### StorageClass

-To align with [Camunda's recommendation](http://localhost:3000/docs/next/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/#volume-performance) of using gp3 volumes, it is necessary to create the StorageClass as the default configuration only includes `gp2`.
+We recommend using gp3 volumes with Camunda 8 (see [Volume performance](./amazon-eks.md#volume-performance) ).
+It is necessary to create the StorageClass as the default configuration only includes `gp2`.
 For detailed information, please refer to the [AWS documentation](https://aws.amazon.com/ebs/general-purpose/).

-The following steps will create the `gp3` StorageClass.
+The following steps will create the `gp3` StorageClass:

+1. Create `gp3` StorageClass.

 ```shell
 cat << EOF | kubectl apply -f -